vwschan9/ubc-webwork-workshops/WeBWorK-workshop-exercises/WeBWorK workshop - GitHub exercise 3.md

 This file is in the ubc-webwork-workshops repo on GitHub.

 You are going to add files to the webwork-open-problem-library repo on GitHub.
 If your course folder exists on the OPL, you can use either of the two general methods from exercise 2.
-If not, you will need use "€œCreate new file".
+If not, you will need use "Create new file".

 WARNING: everything you put on GitHub in this repo is publicly available